 - Hold baby in a comfortable position.
 Make sure you hold your baby in a feeding position that feels comfortable for the both of you.
 Some positions can lead to irritation and put excess stress or tension on your nipples.

 - Dry off and moisturize your nipples.
-After each feeding, clean and dry your nipples.
-This will keep your pores unclogged and to keep them moisturized, rub them with olive oil.
+After each feeding, clean and dry your nipples to keep your pores unclogged.
+To keep them moisturized, rub them with olive oil.

 Again, a milk bleb or milk blister will often heal on its own, but there are some easy steps to take to treat it yourself, at home.
 Per What To Expect, if the milk bleb doesn’t heal within a couple of days, especially after these steps, you might want to check in with your medical provider.
 But try these steps to unclog your milk blister first.